Arc676/Toohak/README.md

 # Toohak
-Project Toohak: a free, open-source, socket-based LAN version of [Kahoot! (the online quiz game)](https://kahoot.com/)
+Project Toohak: a free, open-source, socket-based LAN version of [Kahoot! (the online quiz game)](https://kahoot.com/).
+This project is in no way affiliated or endorsed by Kahoot!.
+Toohak differs from Kahoot! in the following major ways (note that this may not be an exhaustive list):

+- Kahoot! works over the internet and is accessed via a website.
+Toohak is a socket-based Java application that is designed to primarily work over local area networks (LAN) such as a home or school network.
+Virtual LANs used as peer-to-peer networks can also be used.
+- Toohak is a standalone application and must be downloaded on the machines to be used.
+It also requires Java to be installed.
+Kahoot! does not require users to download anything.
+- Kahoot! is available on mobile devices.
+Toohak, currently, is not.
+- Quizzes created with Toohak are saved locally as files.
+Kahoot! saves user quizzes on their servers.
+- The features of the two platforms differ.

 ### Scoring (subject to change)